-The Office of the Attorney General is an independent organisation as provided for in the Constitution of the Kingdom of Thailand.
-The Office's public prosecutors have the power to prosecute all criminal matters including business crimes.
-This is the only organisation with general criminal enforcement authority on both the national and regional level.
-However, some specialised crimes may involve other enforcement agencies such as the Department of Special Investigation and the Securities & Exchange Commission of Thailand (SEC).
-In addition, Section 28 of the Criminal Procedure Code allows for criminal charges to be filed privately by aggrieved individuals.
+The Office of the Attorney General is an independent organisation, as provided for in the Constitution of the Kingdom of Thailand.
+The Office's public prosecutors have the power to prosecute all criminal matters, including business-related crimes.
+This is the only organisation with a general criminal enforcement authority on both a national and regional level.
+However, some specialised crimes may involve other enforcement agencies, such as the Department of Special Investigation (DSI) and the Securities & Exchange Commission of Thailand (SEC).
+In addition, Section 28 of the Criminal Procedure Code allows criminal charges to be filed privately by aggrieved individuals.

-1.2 If there are more than one set of enforcement agencies, please describe how decisions on which body will investigate and prosecute a matter are made.
+1.2 If there are more than one set of enforcement agencies, please describe how decisions on which body will investigate and prosecute a matter are made?

-The Office of the Attorney General is the only enforcement agency with the power to criminally prosecute unless another agency is given exclusive jurisdiction by statute.
-The process begins with an investigation by an inquiry official who collects evidence to establish: the facts related to the alleged offense; the identity of the offender; and the guilt of the offender.
-The inquiry official forwards the file and opinion to the public prosecutor.
+The process begins with an investigation by an inquiry official who collects evidence to establish: the facts related to the alleged offence; the identity of the offender; and the guilt of the offender.
+Then, the inquiry official forwards the file and opinion to the public prosecutor.
 The public prosecutor has the power to independently determine whether to prosecute or request an additional inquiry into the matter.
+The Office of the Attorney General is the only enforcement agency with the power to criminally prosecute, unless another agency is given exclusive jurisdiction by statute.

 1.3 Is there any civil or administrative enforcement against business crimes?
-If so, what agencies enforce the laws civilly and which crimes to they combat?
+If so, what agencies enforce the laws civilly and which crimes do they combat?

 The Office of the Attorney General can also civilly enforce business crimes on behalf of injured persons.
-The injured person must have a right to claim restitution for being deprived by the alleged offence; or have the power to apply for restitution of property/value in any of the following cases: theft; robbery; piracy; extortion; cheating and fraud; criminal appropriation; and receiving stolen property.
+The injured person must have a right to claim restitution for being deprived by the alleged offence, or have the power to apply for restitution of property/value in any of the following cases: theft; robbery; piracy; extortion; cheating and fraud; criminal appropriation; and receiving stolen property.
+In addition, in a case where the public prosecutor is the plaintiff, the entitled injured person may make a claim for indemnification to the court hearing the criminal case, as a result of having sustained danger to their life, body, mind, physical freedom, reputation, or damage to their property as a result of the commission of an offence by the defendant.
 Some organisations have the power to administratively enforce business crimes if the matter is sufficiently relevant to the organisation's authority.
 For example, the Trade Competition Commission has the power to administratively enforce against business crimes relating to unfair competition.
-Other organisations with such power include the Revenue Department in tax cases and the National Anti-Corruption Commission in governmentcontracting fraud cases.
+Other organisations with such power include the Revenue Department, in tax cases, and the National Anti-Corruption Commission, in government-contracting fraud cases.